-of $G$ in $\Sigma'$. \item There exists a separation $(A_1,A_2)$ of $G$ with $A_1\cap A_2=A'$ such that for $i=1,2$ there are surfaces $\Sigma_i$ and $(\alpha_0+a,\alpha_1+1,\alpha_2)$-near embeddings $(\sigma^i, G^i_0, A^i, \V^i, \W^i)$ of $G[A_i]$ into $\Sigma_i$ such that $g(\Sigma_i)<g(\Sigma)$. \end{enumerate} \end{lem}
+of $G$ in $\Sigma'$. \item There exists a separation $(A_1,A_2)$ of $G$ with $A_1\cap A_2=A'$ such that for $i=1,2$ there are surfaces $\Sigma_i$ and $(\alpha_0+a,\alpha_1,\alpha_2)$-near embeddings $(\sigma^i, G^i_0, A^i, \V^i, \W^i)$ of $G[A_i]$ into $\Sigma_i$ such that $g(\Sigma_i)<g(\Sigma)$. \end{enumerate} \end{lem}

-\begin{proof} Let $C$ be a genus-reducing curve in $\Sigma$ that hits at most $z$ vertices of $G'_0$.
-Let us assume that $C$ hits the society of a large vortex $V$.
-It cannot hit another large vortex as the distance in $\Sigma$ of two large vortices is larger than~$z$.
-By Lemma~\ref{lem:curvehitsvortexonce} we may assume that $\C(C,f)=1$ for the face $f$ of $G'_0$ containing $D(V)$ and we can modify $C$ such that there are society vertices $x,y\in\Omega(V)$ with $\boundary D(V) \cap C=\{x,y\}$.
-After this modification, $C$ hits at most $z+2$ vertices.
-Deleting the two appropriate adhesion sets splits $V$ into two vortices $V',V''$ and it is easy to find two disjoint discs $D(V'),D(V'')$ in the surface to accomodate them.
+\begin{proof} Let $C$ be a genus-reducing curve in $\Sigma$ that hits less than $z$ vertices of $G'_0$.
+Let us assume that $C$ meets the open disc $D(V)$ of a large vortex $V$, the case when it does not is even easier.
+Note that $C$ cannot meet another large vortex, since the distance in $\Sigma$ of two large vortices is at least~$z$.
+By Lemma~\ref{lem:curvehitsvortexonce} we may assume that $C$ meets the face $f$ of $G'_0$ containing $D(V)$ in at most one component (of $C\cap f$).
+We can therefore modify $C$ so that there are society vertices $x,y\in\Omega(V)$ with $\boundary D(V) \cap C=\{x,y\}$.
+If $C$ enters $D(V)$ from a disc $D(W)$ of a small vortex $W$ with $x\in\Omega(W)=\{w_{i-1},w_i,w_{i+1}\}\subseteq \Omega(V)$, where $w_{i-1},w_i,w_{i+1}$ are enumerated as in $\Omega(V)$, we choose $C$ so that $x=w_{i+1}$. \COMMENT{} After this modification, $C$ hits at most $z+2$ vertices.
+Deleting the two appropriate adhesion sets splits $V$ into two vortices $V',V''$, and using facts from elementary point-set topology such as in \cite[Chapter 4.1]{diestel} \COMMENT{} we can partition $D(V)$ into two discs $D(V'),D(V'')$ to accomodate them.
 Let $A'$ be the union of the deleted adhesion sets and the vertices hit by $C$.
 This set contains up to $a$ vertices.

-Now, $A'$ is a separation of $G$.
-We delete $C$ from $\Sigma$ and cap the holes of the resulting components.
-If $\Sigma\setminus C$ has one component, statement a) follows, otherwise b) is true. \end{proof}
+Now, $A'$ is a separator of $G$.
+We delete $C$ from $\Sigma$ and cap the holes of the resulting components; cf. \cite[Appendix B]{diestel}.
+If $\Sigma\setminus C$ has one component, statement (a) follows, otherwise (b) is true. \end{proof}